 Mangos are a delicious, tropical fruit that have a lot to offer the world of skincare.
-More specifically, the creamy mango butter that comes from the inner part of the fruit is a super-moisturizer for your skin and is packed with anti-aging benefits.
+More specifically, the creamy mango butter that comes from the inner part of the fruit is a super-moisturizer for your skin and is packed with anti-aging properties, including dark spot-reducing benefits.

 It’s really no wonder this all-natural ingredient has become more and more popular.
 It contains healthy fats that nourish your skin and a wide array of vitamins and other nutrients.